mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 [tape change]

 "... of all thoughts and views.
-Have no design on becoming a [Buddha](glossary#buddha) ."
+Have no design on becoming a Buddha."

 ##### 46:20